-Page was charged with third-degree unlawfully manufacturing methamphetamine and seventh-degree criminal possession of a controlled substance.
+Laundry was charged with third-degree unlawfully manufacturing methamphetamine.

 Gero, Seguin and Page were arraigned in Plattsburgh Town Court and sent to Clinton County Jail on $50,000 cash or $100,000 bond each.

 Further charges for the theft at Wal-Mart were pending for Gero and Seguin, State Police said.